Galaxy Note 1 Update: How to Update to the Latest Android Version

 Keeping your device updated ensures you get the best performance and security.
 Happy updating!

-How do I check the current Android version on my Galaxy Note 1?
+How can I check the current Android version on my Galaxy Note 1?

-Can my Galaxy Note 1 still receive updates?
+What if my Galaxy Note 1 doesn't have any available updates?

 Was this page helpful?